misiektoja/instagram_monitor/README.md

   - changes in profile pictures
   - changes in profile visibility (from private to public and vice versa)
 - Anonymous download of users' story images and videos; the user won't know you watched their stories 😉
-- Download of users' post images and reel videos
+- Download of users' post images and post / reel videos
 - Email notifications for different events (new posts, reels, stories, changes in followings, followers, bio, profile pictures, visibility and errors)
 - Attachment of changed profile pictures and stories/posts/reels images directly in email notifications
 - Displaying of profile pictures and stories/posts/reels images right in your terminal (if you have `imgcat` installed)